appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <!-- vale on -->

-This page provides information on using the **Zone Widget**(available in AI Assistant Apps), a tool that helps you organize and structure your application layout by creating distinct sections.
-The Zone Widget uses a 12-column grid system to create responsive layouts.
-This system divides the layout into 12 equal-width columns, allowing users to structure content in flexible, proportional sections.
+This page provides information about the Zone Widget *(available in AI Assistant Apps)*, which allows you to organize and structure your app’s layout by grouping widgets into distinct sections.
+By default, whenever you add any widget to the canvas, it is automatically placed inside a Zone Widget to keep your layout organized.

  <ZoomImage